 Release date: Unknown

 The original plan, when Disney bought LucasFilm for upwards of $4 billion, was to release standalone “Anthology” movies between all the new "Saga” Episodes.
-That meant the two-year gaps between The Force Awakens, The Last Jedi and The Rise of Skywalker were to be punctuated by Rogue One and Solo – and at one point it looked like there'd be a third Star Wars Story after Episode 9.
+That meant the two-year gaps between The Force Awakens, The Last Jedi and The Rise of Skywalker were to be punctuated by Rogue One and Solo – and at one point it looked like there'd be a third Star Wars Story after The Rise of Skywalker.
 Then the relatively disappointing box office performance of Solo prompted Disney to rethink the strategy and put the spin-offs on hold.

-Solo’s conclusion was also clearly setting up a sequel.
+Solo’s conclusion was clearly setting up a sequel.
 There were also multiple reports concerning a standalone new Star Wars movie centred on Boba Fett, first with Fantastic Four director Josh Trank at the helm, and later (according to reports that were never confirmed by Disney or Lucasfilm) Logan's James Mangold.
-However, this has now morphed into The Mandalorian Disney+ series (more on that later).
+However, this has now morphed into The Mandalorian Disney Plus series (more on that later).

 The other frontrunner for a standalone movie was Obi-Wan Kenobi.
 Indeed, there were various (similarly unconfirmed) reports over the last couple of years (one apparently leaking the synopsis) that Disney/Lucasfilm had an Obi-Wan project in the works with Billy Elliot director Stephen Daldry attached.
 Ewan McGregor, who played Kenobi in the Star Wars prequels, told The View in 2018: "I would totally do it, of course.
 There's no plans, as such, to do it as far as I know."

-Like the Boba Fett solo movie, the Obi-Wan spin-off has also changed into something new: a Disney+ spin-off series based on the wise Jedi Knight.
+Like the Boba Fett solo movie, the Obi-Wan spin-off has also changed into something new: a Disney Plus spin-off series telling the tale of the wise Jedi Knight between Episodes III and IV.
 But before that, some more on The Mandalorian...

 Release date: 2021

 A little less high profile, but still noteworthy nonetheless.
-There's a Rogue One prequel coming to Disney+, with Diego Luna reprising his role as Rebel Alliance spy Cassian Andor and Alan Tudyk will return as the droid K-2SO.
+There's a Rogue One prequel coming to Disney Plus, with Diego Luna reprising his role as Rebel Alliance spy Cassian Andor and Alan Tudyk returning as the droid K-2SO.
 The new series is being billed as “a rousing spy thriller will explore tales filled with espionage and daring missions to restore hope to a galaxy in the grip of a ruthless Empire.”
 Stephen Schiff, of The Americans fame, will act as showrunner.